 – He was never able to resolve the enigma of always putting his underground integrity on the forefront, and at the same time … you have to reach out – he wanted to tour, to record and release vinyl.
 But he did not want to cater to the masses, and how do you resolve that paradox?

 This, says Dr. Schitz, was something Dead was never able to do in either MORBID or MAYHEM.

 – Unlike our old friends from Stockholm who were all out touring by 1990, he was never even presented with an offer to decline – he had no opportunities of turning down a real tour or proper album.

 Dr. Schitz believes that if Pelle had remained in Sweden instead of moving to Norway in early 1988, MORBID would most likely have been courted with record deals.
 Not for being better than anyone else, but simply because just about every active Stockholm death metal band was.

 Do you think he would find joy in the hypothetical afterlife, if he knew of his legacy?

 – He had such a knack for contempt – of which he would have been vibrating for being featured in a post-Burton METALLICA video, portrayed by the brother of the Home Alone protagonist.
 At the same time, he had a dark sense of humour and could laugh at a lot of things so why not?
 I can almost hear his characteristic laughter, radiant with disdain.
 I hope you are well and enjoy your trip, wherever you are Pelle… we sure do miss you.

-The main article, which is significantly more in-depth, should with any luck be available in print within a foreseeable future.
+The main article, which is significantly more in-depth, is available in Bardo Methodology #1.
 It contains Dr. Schitz’ own esoteric pursuits, more MORBID trivia – and the story of how, in a cruel twist of fate, history repeated itself in the voodoo-haunted darkness of New Orleans.
 Much of this has until now been confided to his inner circle, and never been public knowledge.